Creating Your Own Bacalhau Network

 Submitting Jobs

-Now you can submit your jobs using the bacalhau docker run, bacalhau wasm run and bacalhau job run commands.
-For example submit a hello-world job bacalhau docker run alpine echo hello:
+You can submit your jobs using the bacalhau docker run, bacalhau wasm run and bacalhau job run commands.
+For example submit a hello-world job:

 Checking job status...
 (Enter Ctrl+C to exit at any time, your job will continue running):